Loading...

 • Dark leafy greens provide magnesium, a vital mineral to support the adrenal glands in regulating cortisol and balancing other stress hormones.
 Try organic kale, spinach and mustard greens.

 • Vitamins C, E and B5 each play a starring role in supporting your body’s healthy stress response.
-For vitamin C, try oranges and apples, carrots, and red and orange peppers.
-Foods rich in vitamin E include avocados, almonds and asparagus.
-For vitamin B5, stock up on eggs, lentils and split peas.
+For Vitamin C, try oranges, apples, carrots, and red and orange peppers.
+Foods rich in Vitamin E include avocados, almonds and asparagus.
+For Vitamin B5, stock up on eggs, lentils and split peas.

 Eat larger meals earlier in the day